renovate-bot/zw/docs/ecosystem/annexes/01_2_meta_plugins.md

 :::

-Following commands are examples of how to install meta plugins.
+Following commands are example how to install meta plugins.

 - Install annexes: